 The review paper should have a clear thesis statement (concerning your evaluation of the book) which is supported throughout the paragraphs.
 The paper should be clearly written and structured with no spelling or grammatical errors.
 Be succinct and do not exceed the prescribed length.

-In order to prepare for this assignment and to understand what is an academic book review, you will want to read a number of book reviews in academic journals such as the Journal of Biblical Literature or Review of Biblical Literature (online here: http://www.bookreviews.org/) and Journal of the American Academy of Religion.
+In order to prepare for this assignment and to understand what is an academic book review, you will want to read a number of book reviews in academic journals such as the Journal of Biblical Literature, choosing volumes from the 1990s or earlier (online here: link).

 Major research paper proposal and critical bibliography (2-3 pages)